Skip to contents

 image

 A binary image: a matrix or array where non-zero values are foreground and zero values are background.
 Logical, integer, and numeric inputs are all accepted.
+NA values are rejected with an error rather than silently coerced (a background pixel would change the skeleton).
 The image is treated as a 2-D matrix; arrays with more than two dimensions are not yet supported.

 method